kayak/carthage_remote_cache/README.md

 Execute unit tests with `rake test`.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `carthage_remote_cache.gemspec`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org/gems/carthage_remote_cache).
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org/gems/carthage_remote_cache).

 ### Example Folder